Take an Official State-Approved Hunter Safety Course

 Yes, Kentucky offers apprentice hunting licenses that allow new hunters to hunt under the supervision of a licensed adult without completing hunter education initially.
 However, the apprentice license is limited in duration and conditions.
 Check the Kentucky Department of Fish and Wildlife Resources for details.

-Yes, Kentucky accepts hunter education courses completed online through approved providers such as Recademics.
+Yes, Kentucky accepts hunter education courses completed online through approved providers.
 Hybrid and in-person courses are also available and accepted.
 Completion certificates must be presented when applying for a license.